-Take a mug, fill it with flour, then tip the flour into a bowl, making a well in the middle.
+Take a cup or mug, fill it with flour, then tip the flour into a bowl, making a well in the middle.

-Go back to your mug, and fill with eggs, beat lightly, then pour these into the flour, mixing with a wooden spoon or hand held mixer.
+Go back to your mug, add your eggs, beat lightly, then pour these into the flour, mixing with a wooden spoon or hand held mixer.
 Add a pinch of salt.

 Beat until well mixed and when combined, take your mug again and fill with either the milk or milk/water combination then slowly whisk this in to the flour and egg mixture until you have a smooth batter.
 Cover and place in the fridge for a least 1 hour.

 When ready to use, beat the mixture up again (to get plenty of air into it) and put aside

 Using a 6 hole muffin tin or a 12 hole Yorkshire Pudding tin, place 1/4 tsp of lard into each hole and place in a preheated oven at 230°C until smoking hot

 Remove the tins quickly from the oven and pour the pudding batter into the tin and return to the oven as quickly as possible.
 The batter should sizzle when you do this

-Cook until the puddings are golden brown and have risen better than you have ever seen before, about 25 mins.
+Cook until the puddings are golden brown and have risen, for about 15-19 mins.
 Take care not to open the oven door at all once the puddings are in as this may cause the puddings to deflate.